 How it works...

-A socket is one end of the communication channel between two applications running on different machines.
-A socket address is the combination of an IP address and a port number.
-Whenever there is a need for inter process communication within the same machine, we use mechanism like signals or pipes.
-Similarly, when we desire a communication between two applications possibly running on different machines, we need sockets.
+When two applications are communicating with each other on different machines, one end of that communication channel is often mentioned as the socket.
+It is a combination of an IP address and a port.
+As we use signals or pipes to communicate in an inter process communication environment, similarly on different machines there is a need for sockets.

 Berkley Sockets (BSD) is the first internet socket API developed.
 Developed at the University of Berkley, California and given freely to all Berkley System Distribution of UNIX (BSD) and is present on all modern operating systems, UNIX variants, including OSX and Linux.
 Windows Sockets is based on BSD sockets providing additional functionality to comply with the regular Windows programming model.
-Winsock2 is the newest API.
-Sockets are a protocol independent method of creating a connection between processes.
-Sockets can be either; connection based or connectionless packet based or streams based, reliable or unreliable.
-Socket are characterized by their domain, type and transport protocol.
+Winsock2 is the newest API

 Common domains are: